rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 I use similar HOCs for instance in a {{% a_blank "real world SoundCloud application" "https://github.com/rwieruch/favesound-redux" %}}.

 Higher order components are powerful.
-You should use them, but use them with purpose.
+You should use them with purpose.
 Always remember that they might add another {{% a_blank "level of abstraction" "https://www.youtube.com/watch?v=mVVNJKv9esE" %}} which makes it hard for other developers to understand your component hierarchy.

-{{% chapter_header "Recompose" "recompose" %}}

 {{% a_blank "Recompose" "https://github.com/acdlite/recompose" %}} offers a great range of helpful higher order components.
 Before you start to implement your own HOC, have a look at recompose.
 It may already solve your issue.
 There are a bunch of common HOC use cases out there.

 {{% chapter_header "Conditional Style" "conditionalStyle" %}}

 Maybe you came across the problem to have conditional classes in your elements.
+It would look similar to the following:

 {{< highlight javascript >}}
 var buttonClasses = ['button'];